Funding

 What's New?

 If you have a project in mind, we encourage you to reach out to a Fishers & Farmers Partnership steering committee member or our coordinator Heidi Keuler for an informal conversation.
-We want local teams to meet their goals, and we can advise about project design, resources, and our selection criteria.
+We want to help local groups to meet their goals and can advise about what makes an ideal project and how project are ranked.

 Funded Projects